ExpixelStudio/services-market/README.md

 - Food menus (food trucks)
 - Products (delivery warehouses, small shops)
 - etc

+8. Implement Search for Vendor Items by Name or Tags Search for vendor items by: name (partial match) tags (keyword matching)
+  Find vendors selling a specific food or service Search for items like “pizza”, “oil change”, “vegetarian”, etc.
 # Learning

 As it relates to **entities** in plugins.